 Mets attempt to woo George

 In a meeting, the Mets make an offer to George for a vacant front office position at Shea Stadium.
 But in order for the Mets to hire George, they tell him the catch: He has to get fired from the Yankees first.
 In the end, however, despite George's valiant attempts to make Steinbrenner fire him (The Boss eventually is ready to fire George, but just as he is about to do it Wilhelm walks in and tells Steinbrenner that he made George do those things.
 Wilhelm is trying to get fired to get the Mets job as well), Mr. Wilhelm gets hired by the Mets instead.
 From wikipedia:seinfeld characters and culture.

-- Mets actually played the Pittsburgh Pirates on June 14, 1987, and beat them 7-3
+Note that the Mets actually played the Pittsburgh Pirates on that date, and beat them, 7-3

 Can you hit two home runs mister?

 Kramer tells Yankee star Paul O'Neill he has promised a sick boy that O'Neill will hit two home runs in that day's game.
 O'Neill gets one home run and a triple with an error, but Kramer insists, "Come on, Bobby, that's just as good!"

 And that boys is how you do it

 During his tenure as assistant to the Yankees' traveling secretary, George is temporarily brilliant from lack of sex and teaches Bernie Williams and Derek Jeter how to hit.
 George hits home run after home run in batting practice. ("The Abstinence")